All or Nothing Results

 April 15, 2026All or Nothing report — Wednesday midday, April 15, 2026: 04 06 07 09 10 11 12 14 20 22 23 24 shows a notable pattern

-On Wednesday midday, April 15, 2026, the All or Nothing draw in Texas brought 04 06 07 09 10 11 12 14 20 22 23 24 back after days away.
-The interval registers as a long-gap event and is best understood as a distribution marker over time.
+For the All or Nothing draw on Wednesday midday, April 15, 2026, 04 06 07 09 10 11 12 14 20 22 23 24 returned after days away in the Texas draw record.
+The interval reads as a long-gap event and is best treated as a distribution marker.

 Overview

-On Wednesday midday, April 15, 2026, the All or Nothing draw in Texas brought 04 06 07 09 10 11 12 14 20 22 23 24 back after days away.
-The interval registers as a long-gap event and is best understood as a distribution marker over time.
+For the All or Nothing draw on Wednesday midday, April 15, 2026, 04 06 07 09 10 11 12 14 20 22 23 24 returned after days away in the Texas draw record.
+The interval reads as a long-gap event and is best treated as a distribution marker.

 Combo Profile

-From a number-profile view, the outcome contains 12 distinct numbers with no repeats.
+Structurally, 04 06 07 09 10 11 12 14 20 22 23 24 contains 12 distinct numbers with no repeats present.
 Its range is 4 to 24 with a wide spread.

 Why Droughts Matter